Bernard Lovell: Career and research

 In 2009, Lovell claimed he had been the subject of a Cold War assassination attempt during a 1963 visit to the Soviet Deep-Space Communication Centre (Eupatoria).
 He alleged that his hosts tried to kill him with a lethal radiation dose because he was head of the Jodrell Bank space telescope when it was also being used as part of an early warning system for Soviet nuclear attacks.
-He wrote a full account of the incident which, at his determination, was only published after his death.
+Having fallen ill shortly after the visit and taken a long time to recover, he wrote a full account of the incident which, at his determination, was only published after his death.

 Lectures

 In 1958, Lovell was invited by the BBC to deliver the annual Reith Lectures, a series of six radio broadcasts called The Individual and the Universe, in which he examined the history of enquiry into the Solar System and the origin of the universe.

 In 1959, he was invited to deliver the MacMillan Memorial Lecture to the Institution of Engineers and Shipbuilders in Scotland.
 He chose the subject "Radio Astronomy and the Structure of the Universe".

 In 1965 he was invited to co-deliver the Royal Institution Christmas Lecture on Exploration of the Universe.

 In 1975 he gave the presidential address (In the Centre of Immensities) to the British Association meeting in Guildford.